lostatc/codot/docs/codot.1.rst

     priority
         This is a plain text file which stores the names of all enabled config files and roles, one per line.
-Entries higher up in the list take priority over entries lower down the list.
+Config files not in this list are ignored.
+Entries higher up in the list take priority over entries lower down the list when the same identifiers appears in multiple config files.

     settings.conf
         This file is for configuring the behavior of **codot**.